-- 6.1.4 By January 30 of each year, the operator shall submit to the APCO for approval, in writing, an annual report indicating any or no changes to an existing Operator Management Plan. - 6.1.5 The APCO shall provide written notice to the operator of the approval or incompleteness of a new or revised Operator Management Plan within 60 days of receiving such Plan.
-If the APCO fails to respond in writing within 60 days after the date of receiving the Plan, it shall be deemed approved.
-No provision of the Plan, approved or not, shall conflict with or take precedence over any provision of this rule. - 6.2 Inspection Log - 6.2.1 The operator shall maintain an inspection log containing, at a minimum, all of the following information: - 6.2.1.1 Total number of components inspected, and total number and percentage of leaking components found by component types. - 6.2.1.2 Location, type, name or description of each leaking component and description of any unit where the leaking component is found. - 6.2.1.3 Date of leak detection and method of leak detection. - 6.2.1.4 For gaseous leaks, record the leak concentration in ppmv, and for liquid leaks record whether the leak is a major liquid leak or a minor liquid leak. - 6.2.1.5 Date of repair, replacement, or removal from operation of leaking components. - 6.2.1.6 Identification and location of essential components and critical components found leaking that cannot be repaired until the next process unit turnaround or not later than one year after leak detection, whichever comes earlier. - 6.2.1.7 Methods used to minimize the leak from essential and critical components found leaking that cannot be repaired until the next process unit turnaround or not later than one year after leak detection, whichever comes earlier. - 6.2.1.8 After the component is repaired or is replaced, the date of reinspection and the leak concentration in ppmv.
+- 6.2.1 An operator at each facility shall maintain an inspection log containing, at a minimum, the following information: - 6.2.1.1 Total number of components inspected, and total number and percentage of leaking components found by component types. - 6.2.1.2 Location, type, name or description of each leaking component, and description of any unit where the leaking component is found. - 6.2.1.3 Date of leak detection and method of leak detection.

-- 6.2.1.9 Inspector's name, business mailing address, and business telephone number. - 6.2.1.10 The facility operator responsible for the inspection and repair program shall sign and date the inspection log certifying the accuracy of the information recorded in the log. - 6.2.2 Records of leaks detected during quarterly or annual operator inspection, and each subsequent repair and re-inspection, shall be submitted to the APCO, ARB, and US EPA upon request. - 6.2.3 Records of each calibration of the portable hydrocarbon detection instrument utilized for inspecting components, including a copy of current calibration gas certification from the vendor of said calibration gas cylinder, the date of calibration, concentration of calibration gas, instrument reading of calibration gas before adjustment, instrument reading of calibration gas after adjustment, calibration gas expiration date, and calibration gas cylinder pressure at the time of calibration. - 6.2.4 Copies of all records required by Section 6.2 of this rule shall be retained for a minimum of five (5) years after the date of an entry, and the records shall be made available to the APCO, ARB, and US EPA upon request. - 6.3 Test Methods
+- 6.2.1.4 For gaseous leaks, record the leak concentration in ppmv, and for liquid leaks record whether the leak is a major liquid leak or a minor liquid leak. - 6.2.1.5 Date of repair, replacement, or removal from operation of leaking components. - 6.2.1.6 Identification and location of essential component and critical components found leaking that cannot be repaired until the next process unit turnaround or not later one year after leak detection, whichever comes earlier. - 6.2.1.7 Methods used to minimize the leak from essential components and critical components that cannot be repaired until the next process unit turnaround or not later one year after leak detection, whichever comes earlier. - 6.2.1.8 After the component is repaired or is replaced, the date of reinspection and the leak concentration in ppmv. - 6.2.1.9 Inspector's name, business mailing address, and business telephone number. - 6.2.1.10 The facility operator responsible for the inspection and repair program shall sign and date the inspection log certifying the accuracy of the information recorded in the log. - 6.2.2 Until June 30, 2024, records of leaks detected by quarterly or annual operator inspection, and each subsequent repair and re-inspection, shall be submitted to the APCO, ARB, or US EPA upon request. - 6.2.3 After June 30, 2024, records of leaks detected by operator inspection, and each subsequent repair and re-inspection, shall be submitted to the APCO, ARB, and US EPA upon request. - 6.2.4 Records of each calibration of the portable hydrocarbon detection instrument utilized for inspecting components, including a copy of current calibration gas certification from the vendor of said calibration gas cylinder, the date of calibration, concentration of calibration gas, analyzer reading of calibration gas before adjustment, instrument reading of calibration gas after adjustment, calibration gas expiration date, and calibration gas cylinder pressure at the time of calibration. - 6.2.5 Copies of all records required by Section 6.2 of this rule shall be retained for a minimum of five (5) years after the date of an entry.
+Such records shall be made available to the APCO, ARB, and US EPA upon request.